Multiple Testing of Local Extrema for Detection of Structural Breaks in Piecewise Linear Models: Introduction

-In this paper, our primary objective is to detect both the number of change points and their locations simultaneously.
-To address this problem, we propose a novel and generic approach that can handle an unknown number of multiple structural breaks that occur at unknown positions within the signal.
+Our primary objective is to detect both the number of change points and their locations simultaneously.
+To address this problem, we propose a novel approach that can handle an unknown number of multiple structural breaks occurring at unknown positions within the signal.
 Our proposed method for change point detection is illustrated and evaluated in the three aforementioned scenarios (pure Type \RN{1} change points, pure Type \RN{2} change points, and a mixture of Type \RN{1} and Type \RN{2} change points).
 Figure \ref{fig:illu1} shows the application of our method to each scenario, showcasing the mechanism behind our change point detection method.